FCA Fines UK Regulated Bank £1.5m for Poor Anti-Money Laundering Checks

 The 2016 Internal Audit found that the bank had not performed periodic or event driven reviews since 2011 – despite the majority of customers attracting high risk.
 Further identified weaknesses in its controls included that its systems did not hold all due diligence information about a customer which prevented effective ongoing monitoring at periodic reviews or “trigger” events and that it did not have automated “trigger” systems in place for event driven reviews.
 The absence of ongoing monitoring stemmed from resourcing issues, a lack of effective AML training for customer facing staff and the initial due diligence undertaken at the onboarding stage not meeting the required standards.
 Until 5 July 2017, its policies did not set out details regarding the frequency of ongoing monitoring.

-The lack of appropriate due diligence and ongoing monitoring meant the bank failed to properly assess the money laundering risk posed by Customer D for almost five years.
+The lack of appropriate FCA requirements related to due diligence and ongoing monitoring meant the bank failed to properly assess the money laundering risk posed by Customer D for almost five years.

 In January 2012, the bank agreed to act as a fund adviser and sponsor to Customer D which had been set up to facilitate various real estate investments but it did not undertake a risk review until almost two years later and took limited and incomplete steps to verify the identity of the investors until the customer file was reviewed in connection with the Compliance Review in August 2016.
 This was despite the fact that the bank had been in possession of information since October 2012 which showed that one of the beneficial owners of Customer D was a PEP.

-There were serious deficiencies in the internal control and oversight model The the bank had implemented for managing AML risks
+There were serious deficiencies in the internal control and oversight model the bank had implemented for managing AML risks.

 The compliance function at the bank felt that they “ran into difficulties” with the rest of the business when they tried to perform their role and did not feel they got “adequate support” from its Audit, Risk and Compliance Committee (“ARCC”) or senior management to encourage the rest of the bank to support compliance in its efforts.
 The bank operated a “flawed” three lines of defence model in that its compliance function assumed responsibilities which would ordinarily sit with the first line of defence.
 This was demonstrated by the fact that, in addition to its normal compliance-related responsibilities, its compliance function was responsible for carrying out due diligence when onboarding new customers and leading the customer file remediation as part of the compliance review to rectify the deficiencies in previously obtained due diligence.

-The bank had not implemented an effective AML and CDD training programme
+The bank had not implemented an effective AML and CDD training program.

 Many of the bank’s customers posed higher money laundering risks because they were from high-risk jurisdictions or were special purpose vehicles held in overseas jurisdictions who had complex ownership structures.

-By July 2017, the bank implemented new AML-related policies and procedures and took steps to embed an effective three lines of defence model – whereby the ‘first line’ relationship managers who interacted with customers took on more responsibility for ensuring that it carried out appropriate due diligence.
+By July 2017, the bank implemented new FCA money laundering-related regulations and procedures and took steps to embed an effective three lines of defense model – whereby the ‘first line’ relationship managers who interacted with customers took on more responsibility for ensuring that it carried out appropriate due diligence.
 This included:

-• The delivery of training to the first line of defence in relation to, among other things, the new CDD procedures that the first line was required to follow.
+- The delivery of training to the first line of defense in relation to, among other things, the new CDD procedures that the first line was required to follow.

 Our guidance